Foysalious/github-slideshow/_posts/0000-01-02-Foysalious.md

 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!
+YOoo"